4.3.3 Implementing court orders made under the child support legislation

 - effect of an agreement on an order to change the assessment

-- terminating events & change of assessment orders
+- terminating events and departure orders

 - unemployment clauses